Frequently Asked Questions

 9. Am I religious enough for Jewish Academy?
 Am I too religious for Jewish Academy?

-As a multi-denominational day school, we are proud to hail from diverse Jewish backgrounds and families.
+As a multi-denominational day school, we are proud to hail from diverse religious backgrounds and families.
 We have many families who do not identify with a particular denomination and many families who come from Reform, Conservative and Modern Orthodox backgrounds.
 All of our families come together with the commitment and desire to provide their children with a strong sense of Jewish identity and knowledge.